Cycling with Adaptive Sports Connection

 • Discover Cycling for adults with physical disabilities or people 24y/o+ with developmental disabilities to work with Occupational and Physical therapists for a full bike evaluation and an opportunity to ride adaptive bikes.
 Opportunities to pursue adaptive equipment grants are also available in this program.

-• Discover Mountain Biking for anyone interested in off road cycling.
-We have hand and foot propelled options available.
+• Adaptive Mountain Biking for anyone interested in off-road cycling.
+We have hand and foot-propelled options available.
 These rides take place at Alum Creek Mountain Bike Trail Phase 1.

 • Group Rides: for anyone who has already received an evaluation (at Bikes To Go or Discover Cycling) Saturday mornings on the Alum Creek Bike Trail starting in Westerville.